May 30, 1929 ~ October 17, 2020

 Sister Joan was born in St. Maries, Idaho, to Elmer Smith and Marjorie Caswell Smith on May 30, 1929.
 She knew as a first grader that she wanted to become a Benedictine sister.
 She attended St. Gertrude’s Academy on a scholarship and became a novice the summer after graduation.
 She made First Profession the following year on August 16, 1948.

 She taught school in various towns while finishing her education.
 Then she taught at St. Gertrude’s Academy until it closed in 1970.
-She became secretary to the prioress and soon took the opportunity to spend two years to study theology.
+She became secretary to the prioress and soon took the opportunity to spend two years studying theology.
 More recently, she wrote project grants for the Monastery and helped make the Grotto Garden, a memorial place for the Monastery’s major benefactors, become a reality.
 She also served at the Historical Museum at St. Gertrude, managing the extensive collection that celebrates the history of the Camas Prairie.

 “As I have grown older,” she wrote.
 “I know that all of these life experiences have brought me to the person I am today.
 As the Benedictine motto says: ‘That in all things God may be glorified.’”